 The response, depending on the database, could be something like:

-Notice how the useQuery
+Note how the useQuery

-React Hook returns an object with loading
+React hook returns an object with loading

 , error